-Sheriff Service Fee - accounts for the collection of fees and reimbursements for revenues such as: process fees and courthouse security and disbursements as restricted by state statute.
+Sheriff Service Fee - accounts for the collection of fees and reimbursements for revenues such as: process fees, courthouse security, contracts for housing and feeding prisoners, and disbursements as restricted by state statute.

 Treasurer Mortgage Certification Fee - accounts for the collection of fees by the County Treasurer for mortgage tax certificates and disbursements of funds as restricted by state statute.